biofuture/Ublastx_stageone/README.md

     -i Input files directory, required
     -m meta data file, required
-    -o Output files directory, default current directory -n number of threads used for usearch, default 1 -f the format of processed files, default fq
+    -o Output files directory, default current directory -n number of threads used, default 1
+    -f the format of processed files, default fq
     -q quality control of fastq sequences defualt not take effect, if set, then will do QC with fastp -z whether the fq files were .gz format, if -z, then firstly gzip -d, default(none)